Skip to content

 About this variety

 The Anaheim is a mild, versatile New Mexican chile popularized in California, featuring long, tapered pods ideal for roasting and stuffing.
-Named after the city of Anaheim where it was commercially cultivated in the early 1900s, this workhorse pepper offers gentle heat and earthy flavor.
+Named after the city of Anaheim where it was commercially cultivated in the early 1900s, this workhorse pepper offers gentle heat and earthy flavour.
 Its thick walls and large size make it the pepper of choice for chiles rellenos and roasted chile dishes.

 History & lineage